The Resilience Project: Data

 DNA sequences from 589,306 people were used, obtained from 23andMe, Beijing Genomics Institute, Broad Institute and others.

 Criticism

 Critics have argued that the researchers could not contact any of people to positively ensure that they were indeed healthy, despite having the disease mutation.
-Human geneticist Daniel MacArthur of the Broad Institute in Cambridge, Massachusetts still regards the study as “important as a proof-of-principle”.
+Human geneticist Daniel MacArthur of the Centre for Population Genomics (then working at the Broad Institute in Cambridge, Massachusetts) still regards the study as “important as a proof-of-principle”.